ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 # Eventually...

-  - Taskify
+  - Taskify (ARROW-13576)
-  - Backpressure
-  - Graceful spill-to-disk/out-of-core execution
+  - Backpressure/spill-to-disk/out-of-core
-  - fan out execution of expressions ala HyPer
+  - Fan out execution of expressions ala HyPer
   - Maybe allow ordering along some edges of the graph
   - Maybe multiple outputs
-  - No more explicit construction. *Everybody* should produce IR and have that mapped onto ExecNodes.
+  - Compute IR -> ExecPlan (ARROW-14074)
   - GPU backed ExecNodes
+  - Writing to a dataset (ARROW-13542)

+???

+No more explicit construction. *Everybody* should produce IR
+    and have that mapped onto ExecNodes.